-Get the latest updates on FusionAuth, security, general coding and major geekery here.
+Get the latest updates on FusionAuth, identity and access management, security, general coding and major geekery here.

 How to integrate with FusionAuth using PHPMar 26th, 2020byRead More

 FusionAuth is a ubiquitous authentication, authorization, and user management solution that can be deployed on any platform and integrated with any programming language.
 In this tutorial, we’re going to demonstrate how to integrate FusionAuth with PHP.

 How to Securely Implement OAuth in ReactMar 10th, 2020byRead More

 In this post, we’ll walk step-by-step through implementing the OAuth Authorization Code Grant in a React app.
 This is the most secure way to implement OAuth and often overlooked for single-page applications that use technologies like React.
 We’ll use FusionAuth as the IdP and also show you how to configure FusionAuth for this workflow.

 Introducing FusionAuth Reactor™ with Breached Password DetectionFeb 19th, 2020byRead More

 We said we would be cranking on new features and we meant it.
 Version 1.15.0 is now available and introduces an exciting new component called FusionAuth Reactor™.